Kaiser-14/probe-video-analysis/README.md

 ```

 #### Analyse and print locally Quality Index
-Change input based on your actual video.
-It can be UDP streaming as in example, or local files.
+Optionally, change input based on your actual video (By default, the input is udp://localhost:1234).
+It can be streaming or local files.
 ```bash
 python3 probe.py -i [INPUT]
 ```